What are the different types of cancer our rehabilitation programs assist?

 Brain Tumours: Brain tumours are a form of brain cancer with almost 40 major types.
 The most common symptoms of a brain tumour include headaches, seizures, loss of balance and nausea.
 There are factors which can increase your risk of brain cancer including inherited and genetic conditions.

-Treatment for cancer can be hard on your body.
+Treatment for cancer can be difficult.
 Side effects such as pain, fatigue and muscle weakness can be common.
 MetroRehab Hospital’s cancer rehabilitation programs can support you to optimise your physical and psychological wellbeing during and after cancer treatment.
 The programs are specifically designed for people with a primary diagnosis of cancer who are medically stable and physically able to participate.

 Cancer Rehabilitation Inpatient Program